CMMC Software Comparison

 • Total Year 1 cost: $80K–$150K (tools only, excludes integration labor)

-Buy an all-in-one platform that covers multiple categories:
+Buy a single vendor's all-in-one platform that covers multiple categories:

 • Microsoft stack: Defender for Endpoint + Sentinel + Azure AD MFA + Backup